dblt-tim/ctemplate/README.md

 ## How to use

-the Makefile has 7 rules :
+the Makefile has 8 rules :
 - default : defaults to run
+- all : build everything
 - exec : builds the executable
 - clean : deletes the build directory and the executable
 - run : builds and runs the executable